lizardman301/Lizard-bot-rsf/README.md

 `!bracket`
 Shows the current bracket set in the channel.

+`!challonge report <score> <winning player's Challonge display name>` Uses Challonge's API to pull data for the open matches to update the winner and score of one open match

+There must be a valid Challonge link in your `!bracket` command

 `!coin-flip`
 A coin is flipped and the result is returned.
 Either heads or tails.